BrimchesterRail/About/README.md

-# About
+# About BCR Dev
-About BCR
+Welcome to Brimchester County Railway!
+A train network simulation game with driving and dispatching.

-# Im too lazy to set this up now.
-Check back later.
+This development account is used to store scripts and models.